-- · Performing group-wide risk assessment; - Developing necessary action plans and dashboards; - Coordinating RM standards within the Group; - Aggregating, assessing, monitoring and reporting risks exposures; - Reviewing new product/activity proposals; - Supervising compliance of activity with the risk governance framework and RM standards; - Providing advice on risk related questions; - Maintaining relevant contacts with internal and external auditors on risk related issues.
+- Performing group-wide risk assessment; - Developing necessary action plans and dashboards; - Coordinating RM standards within the Group; - Aggregating, assessing, monitoring and reporting risks exposures; - Reviewing new product/activity proposals; - Supervising compliance of activity with the risk governance framework and RM standards; - Providing advice on risk related questions; - Maintaining relevant contacts with internal and external auditors on risk related issues.

-The RM function is composed of three full-time employees including Mrs. Sylvie Lanari who is the Chief Risk Officer of the Company.
+The RM function is composed of four full-time employees including the Chief Risk Officer of the Company.
+The RM department covers all entities of the Group.